WebAudio/web-audio-cg/audio-device-client/explainer.md

 # Audio Device Client: Better and Faster Audio I/O on Web

-This is a proposal for a new web API, `Audio Device Client`, which funcions as an intermediate layer between Web Audio API and actual audio devices used by the browser.
+This is a proposal for a new web API, `Audio Device Client`, which functions as an intermediate layer between Web Audio API and actual audio devices used by the browser.
 It exposes various low-level properties that have been completely hidden or unavailable to developers.